Nasr City: Shopping

 Nasr City has a large concentration of shopping malls (Genena Mall, Tiba Outlet Mall, City Center, Serag Mall, City Stars, Suncity Mall).
-There are eight shopping malls in the area, where City Star is one of the largest malls in Egypt, most of which were opened in the late 1990s.
+There are eight shopping malls in the area, where City Stars is one of the largest malls in Egypt, most of which were opened in the late 1990s.
 There was a dramatic growth of shopping malls in the neighborhood, and they were generally more successful than similar enterprises in other parts of Cairo.
 One of the main reasons for the success of these commercial centers is the simple grid environment of Nasr City.
 The district has no town/city center and consists of long, wide streets, with roundabouts, and perpendicular streets.

 Nasr City has a variety of shops and leisure spaces including restaurants, coffee shops, and cinemas.
 The malls are usually very crowded during holidays and summer nights, while the fast-food restaurants and coffee shops remain open and busy until late at night.
 Late night shopping is popular in Cairo, especially in summer, and thus the malls do not open until around 11am, and peak hours begin around 10pm.
 Also, each sub-district has its own market, or souq, where one can buy fresh fruit, vegetables, and slaughtered meat.
 The souq in the 8th district of Nasr City is located next to a gas station five minutes away by foot from the Sedeek Language School.
 It has a live poultry and livestock section, many fruit and vegetable stands, and a seafood section in the back.
 Many children of the stand owners work in the market, carrying people's purchases for them, or helping to stock the stands or watch the animals.
 The 10th district of Nasr City has the biggest market, with at least 3 butchers, 5-6 large fruit and vegetable stands, multiple clothing stores, and slightly crowded streets.